Peppiatt and Aylesworth: Early career at CBC

 Though best known for creating the TV show Hee Haw (1969–1995), the comedy team of Peppiatt & Aylesworth started out as performers.
 They wrote and starred in three shows for the CBC between 1952 and 1957.

 They "were total cutups at the ad agency" where they worked and were approached by the Canadian Broadcasting Corporation based on their reputation to write sketches.

-They hit the airwaves coast to coast long before their more famous counterparts Wayne and Shuster decided to leave their wildly popular radio show.
+They were on the radio before their more famous counterparts Wayne and Shuster decided to leave their radio show.
 Aylesworth had done some radio as a teenager and Peppiatt had done some theatre before landing the first-ever comedy series on Canadian television, After Hours on the CBC in 1952.
-That program is also notable as giving Bernard Slade his start in television.
+That program also gave Bernard Slade his start in television.
 Aylesworth also created Front Page Challenge, a current events and history game show that ran on CBC Television from 1957 to 1995.

 They later went on to write and star in two more Canadian TV series On Stage and The Big Revue.
 Several of these programs were produced by future Oscar winner Norman Jewison and directed by Norman Campbell.

-This was a golden age for Canadian television with actors William Shatner, Christopher Plummer, Lorne Greene, Leslie Nielsen, Robert Goulet, gameshow host Monty Hall, and directors like Arthur Hiller and Norman Jewison all getting their start with the Canadian Broadcasting Corporation.
+This period is considered the golden age for Canadian television with actors William Shatner, Christopher Plummer, Lorne Greene, Leslie Nielsen, Robert Goulet, gameshow host Monty Hall, and directors like Arthur Hiller and Norman Jewison all getting their start with the Canadian Broadcasting Corporation.